joungway/FriendsRecommendationSystem/README.md

 A Spark program that implements a “People You Might Know” social network friendship recommendation algorithm: if two people have a lot of mutual friends, then the system should recommend that they connect with each other.

 ### 1. Data
-Associate data is in the data folder, an adjacency list with the following format:<User><TAB><Friends>.
+Associate data is in the data folder, an adjacency list with the following format: User,TAB,Friends.

 ### 2. Algorithm
 For each user U, the algorithm recommends N = 10 users who are not already friends with U, but have the most number of mutual friends in common with U.